Copper Water Pot - Product of the Week

-Walk through the streets of India or Nepal and you're bound to see copper water pots like these in everyday use though nowadays plastic jerry cans are becoming more popular.
+Walk through the streets of India or Nepal and you're bound to see Copper Water Pots like this one, in the photo below, in everyday use - though nowadays plastic jerry cans are becoming more popular.

 Progress and Clean Water